matter-labs/zksync-dapp-portal/README.md

 # zkSync Portal
 zkSync Portal is a unique wallet dapp that brings the best of zkSync Era∎ and zkSync Lite under one friendly user interface.
 Crafted with an emphasis on a seamless user experience, zkSync Portal allows you to easily manage your tokens.
 It's your go-to interface to interact with both versions of zkSync, ensuring a smooth and efficient process every step of the way.

+## Features

+* Clear user interface for viewing, sending, bridging zkSync Era and zkSync Lite tokens.
+* Possibility to add contacts for easy access.
+* Easy setup and connection to local zkSync nodes or Hyperchains.

 ## Try it out!

 Visit [portal.zksync.io](https://portal.zksync.io/) to use the latest version of zkSync Portal.